 Staff Analysis: The Commercial Recreation future land use designation allows for both public and private commercial recreational facilities that are intended to serve the needs of both residents and tourists.
 Currently, there are four golf courses with a CR designation as well as regional attractions such as the South Florida Fairgrounds, Lion Country Safari, Manheim Palm Beach Auto Auction and the Palm Beach International Raceway.
-The only other recreational designation available in the Comprehensive Plan is the Parks and Recreation (PARK) designation.
+The only other recreational designation.
 However, the applicant's proposed development of four soccer fields and one indoor practice facility (classified as an indoor and outdoor entertainment use in the ULDC) would not be able to apply for the PARK future land use as that designation is limited to sites that are owned by a governmental entity.
 The only private park use currently allowed in the ULDC is for a 'passive park'.